tguerin/newton/website/docs/custom.md

 upon emission.
 The `surfaceSize` represents the available animation area.

-The `particleConfiguration` describes the aspect of the particle (size, shape, color etc.)
+The `particleConfiguration` describes the aspect of the particle (size, shape, color etc.).

+The `EffectConfiguration` describes how particles will be emitted (angle, distance, etc.).

 For the rain effect, particles will originate randomly along the top side at various x-coordinates, and each particle will travel a distance equivalent to `surfaceSize.height`.